 If I could talk to the man who raped me, I would say this:

 After you scooped me up in the snow bank and took away my dignity, I began to hate myself—though hate is not a strong enough word.
 There are no words.
-I was consumed by such a destructive self-loathing that the little girl I once was disappeared.
+I was consumed by such destructive self-loathing that the little girl I once was disappeared.
 The drinking intensified.
 Then drugging.
 Disordered eating.
 Toxic relationships.
-Anything that could temporarily take me away from my self and to a quiet place of numbness.
+Anything that could temporarily take me away from myself and to a quiet place of numbness.
 Anything I could do to hurt myself more so that the pain I inflicted made me forget about the pain that you caused.

 When I looked in the mirror, I couldn’t make eye contact with the woman staring back at me.
 Who was she?
 Broken, Dirty, Whore.
 There were lots of names I’d call her.
 For years, I wanted to hide away, even from myself.
 Safely tucked behind baggy flannel shirts and baseball caps—anything that could let me get by unnoticed.
 Even being looked at by strangers felt like a taking away.
 Everything was a threat.